It's Always Earth Science Week at NASA Goddard

 Monitoring the health of the Earth is a big job that requires a lot of different skills.
 Goddard engineers design and build new tools for seeing Earth from space and on the ground.
 Spacecraft mission operators fly a constellation of globe-circling spacecraft around the clock.
 Software engineers build systems to get a huge treasure trove of information out to the world.
 Earth scientists unravel the secrets of how our planet works.
 Taken together, it is work critical to protecting our home planet now and into the future.

 No aspect of the Earth's surface, the water that flows on it, or the air that moves above it escapes Goddard investigators.
 From the annual ozone hole over the South Pole to the health of ecosystems around the world to air pollution from cities and wildfires, Goddard scientists and engineers see it all.

 Image to left: Many of NASA's fleet of Earth-observing spacecraft are operated from Goddard, including the three multi-instrument "great observatories" – Terra, Aqua and Aura.

-Every single day these satellites and instruments send down to computers on Earth millions of megabytes of new information.
-To manage all of this information and get it to the people that use it, software engineers at Goddard created the largest scientific data system on the planet: the Earth Observing System Data and Information System.
+All of these satellites and instruments yield an immense amount of data and images every day.
+The Terra satellite alone adds 1 million megabytes of data daily.
+To manage all of this information and get it to the people that use it, Goddard developed and manages the largest scientific data system on the planet: the Earth Observing System Data and Information System.
 Scientists, local governments, teachers and the general public use the online system to get information from more than 30 satellites.
-One customized system made at Goddard keeps an eye out for forest fires for the U.S. Forest Service.

 Image to right: Goddard research meteorologist J. Marshall Shepherd keeps an eye on how hurricanes rise and fall with the aid of images from the Tropical Rainfall Measurement Mission (TRMM) satellite.